 Firstly let us state clearly the minimum set of beliefs that you must hold in order to be baptised into the church and that you must continue to hold in order that you continue in the church.

 [Step 2] Ransom: Jesus was possessed by the angel Michael at his baptism.
-Jesus died as a human when he was crucified.
-God then resurrected him not as a human but as an angel.
-Jesus then delivered his angelic body to God as a ransom for Adam's angelic body.
+Jesus died as a human when he was sacrificed by the high priest of Israel Caiaphas, thereby ending the law of Moses.
+God then resurrected him initially as an angel.
+He then delivered his angelic body to God as a ransom for Adam's angelic body.
 He was then resurrected as a human and appeared to his disciples, in a different human body, for 40 days before ascending into a cloud as described in Acts 1.
-His original human body was taken by God from the tomb as a ransom for another human, whom we understand to be Abraham, as Paul describes in Galatians 3.
-For more see intro28a.
+His original human body was taken by God from the tomb as a ransom for Adam's human body.
+The resurrected Jesus is the heavenly head of all true Christian churches.
+For more see intro47.

-[Step 3] Abraham: Was the Patriarch of the sons of the circumcision.
+[Step 3] Father Abraham: Abraham was the Patriarch of the sons of the circumcision.
 He is also the father of us all according to Paul in Romans 4:16.
 He was given a covenant in Genesis 12 that all the families of the ground should bless themselves by means of him.
 The blessing of that covenant is a citizenship in the Kingdom of God for which Abraham is the ambassador.
 This covenant is called the First Abrahamic Covenant (1AC).
-Paul explains that Abraham received that covenant before he was circumcised so it is a covenant for those with the faith in God that Abraham had, before they get into an official true religion.
+It is a different covenant from the Land and Circumcision Covenant (LCC) which expired with the Conversion of Cornelius as described in Acts 10.
+Paul explains that Abraham received the 1AC before he was circumcised.
+So it is a covenant for those with the faith in God that Abraham had, before they get into an official true religion.
 For God so loved the world (not his church) that he gave his only begotten son.
 So we must confess Abraham as the father of all those who enter into the kingdom of God whether they are Christians.
 Muslims, Hindus, or any other faith in God.
-And we must confess Jesus as the one whose human death ransomed Abraham so as to give him the power to resurrect his sons by covenant, by the First Abrahamic Covenant of Genesis12, into the Kingdom of God.
-For Jesus did not die for the Christians or the Jews, he died for everybody.
-For more see intro29 and see U267.
+In fact even those without faith in God, those who do not obey the first law to love God, but who do have love for man and who obey the 2nd law to love their brother - will be saved through the 1AC and the Omega Covenant - see U218 For Jesus did not die for the Christians or the Jews alone.
+He did not die even for Abraham alone.
+He died for everybody because he ransomed Adam himself.
+For more see intro28.

 [Step 4] Repentance: You must repent of your past sins prior to baptism, and you must continue to repent of your post baptism sins after baptism.
-At baptism this is a private matter.
-After baptism you should openly confess your sins to your brother.
+At baptism your past sin is a private matter.
+After baptism you should openly confess your sins to your brothers.
 Some sins are policed by your conscience, some by the church and some by the angels.
-None go un-noticed by God.
+None go un-noticed or unrecorded by God.
+But all will eventually be forgiven!
 For an explanation of the various sins and how they are policed please see joining.

 [Step 5] Understanding your baptism: A baptism is a cleansing for entrance into a salvation covenant.
-The Lords Witness water baptism (which normally does not involve any water) is a cleansing for entrance into the 4th Elijah Covenant, which is the water baptism covenant for the 4th true church.
+The Lords Witness water baptism (which normally does not involve any water) is a cleansing for entrance into the 4th Elijah Covenant (4EC), which is a subcovenant of the Isaaic Church Covenant (ICC), which makes every Lords Witness a covenant son of Isaac.
+It is the water baptism covenant for the 4th true church.
 Every true church is founded by an Elijah who is baptised from heaven.
 Jesus asked the Pharisees in Luke 20:4: Was the baptism of John from men or from heaven.
 It was of course from heaven, no man baptised John.
 John baptised everyone intransitively.
 By this we mean they could not pass their baptism to others.
 However the 12 apostles could baptise transitively.
 By this we mean that anyone baptised by an apostle could himself baptise further disciples who could themselves baptise further disciples.
-The is the Christian equivalent of network marketing.
-This created 12 apostolic tribes.
+This is the Christian equivalent of network marketing.
 Jesus chose the 12 apostles, but he had to get permission from John for their baptisms to become transitive.
+They then could father 12 tribes.
+The 12 tribes of the Israel of God.
 The President of the Lord's Witnesses claims to be the 4th Elijah.
-For more see intro32.
+During the baptism process you will be asked to agree to enter into the law of the 4EC, all of which is recorded on this web page.
+So it is a good idea to read all of this page and to understand what it is that you are committing to!
+Every baptism is a cleansing for entrance into a salvation covenant which gives the believer a new father by covenant.
+For more see intro32 and see intro33.

 [Step 6] Confess 2 Gods and their 2 wives: Every Christian church is the whole world worships either one God or three Gods in a trinity.
 The trinity doctrine is false.
 There are in fact presently two Gods.
 Jehovah or Yahweh or Jah, is the un-begotten God of the old testament, the creator of the angels and the heavens and man.
 And Jesus is the begotten God of John 1.
 Jesus became a God when he successfully carried God's divinity upon his shoulders during his ministry and his sacrifice.
 Jesus, who was possessed by the angel Michael, was the first angel to achieve divinity.
 But since like begets like, all of God's sons will one day be God's just like their father.
 God will succeed with all of his sons and daughters.
 But some of us are going to take a bit longer than others!
 A God is someone with perfect unbreakable love and righteousness.
 For more see intro26 and see intro11.

-So God himself, Jehovah, had married a church of 144,000 angels in another covenant before Jesus married the saints in the covenant that he mediated.
-God's wife, the holy spirit, is his helper, just as Adam's wife was described as his helper in Genesis 2:18 and the Holy Spirit is described by Jesus as the helper in John 14:26.
-Likewise the Jerusalem above of Galatians 4:24, which is God's heavenly administration is his holy spirit, his wife.
+So God himself, Jehovah, had married a church of 144,000 angels in actually the 2nd Holy Spirit Covenant, before Jesus married the saints in the covenant that he mediated.
+God's wife is his helper just as Adam's wife was described as his helper in Genesis 2:18 and the Holy Spirit is described by Jesus as the helper in John 14:26.
+Likewise the Jerusalem above of Galatians 4:24, which is God's heavenly administration is his holy spirit.

 [Step 7] The Kingdom of God: The World was run by Satan and his heavenly administration.
 The Kingdom of God is run by Jesus and his heavenly administration which is his wife and his holy spirit.
+On earth the Kingdom of God is divided into 144,000 Kingdom and is run by 144,000 2NC Kings under the authority of the 144,000 heavenly 1NC Kings.
+This is a real secular government for the planet along with a new heavenly and earthly priesthood.
 All those running the Kingdom will have precisely the opposite agenda to most of those running the world.
 All humans must see both administrations to appreciate the beauty of the latter and the ugliness of the former.
-The transition period between these two administrations is called the Time of the End of Daniel12.
+The transition period between these two administration is called the Time of the End of Daniel12.
 For more see U8.

 The discovery of the method of baptism that the LW use, is a lovely piece of research.
 A great example of the Jigsaw Principle of the code.
 One collates and compares all of the accounts of baptisms and laying on of hands and physical resurrections in the Greek scriptures, and out comes the answer, which has been carefully concealed by the holy spirit, from all the 'baddies' in the past.
 It is a method that can be used for 'water' baptism or for baptism in holy spirit.
 The process is, as far as we can make out: